Yacoubou-seidou/Hang-Man/README.md

 # Hang-Man
-Hang man game no framework only html css
+Hang man game no framework only html css js